Dhanushwr/Bank-customer-churn-analysis/README.md

 ## Visualizations
-Dashboard insights are provided in the [`dashboards`](https://github.com/Dhanushwr/Bank-customer-churn-analysis/tree/main/Dashboard) folder.
+Dashboards are provided in the [`dashboards`](https://github.com/Dhanushwr/Bank-customer-churn-analysis/tree/main/Dashboard) folder.

 ## License
 This project is licensed under Deed - CC0 1.0 Universal License.
 See [License](https://creativecommons.org/publicdomain/zero/1.0/) for details.